Power of Attorney

 If the POA includes the power to deal with real estate, it must be recorded with the county recorder’s office in the county where the property is located.
 It is also advisable to ensure that all relevant parties, such as banks and healthcare providers, have copies of the POA to facilitate smooth transactions.

-What Happens if My Agent Acts Outside the Powers Granted in the Power of Attorney?
+What happens if my agent acts outside the powers granted in the Power of Attorney?

 If your agent acts outside the powers granted in the power of attorney in Utah, their actions could be considered invalid, and they may be held liable for any harm caused.
 Utah law requires that agents act in accordance with your instructions and always in your best interest.
 If your agent oversteps their authority, you may have the right to take legal action to reverse their decisions, hold them accountable, and potentially revoke their appointment.
 It’s important to choose a trustworthy agent and provide clear, specific instructions in the POA document to avoid confusion or misuse of authority.

-What Happens if I Don't Have a Power of Attorney and Become Incapacitated?
+What happens if I don't have a Power of Attorney and become Incapacitated?

 If you become incapacitated without having a Power of Attorney in place, the court may need to appoint a guardian or conservator to make decisions on your behalf.
 This process can be lengthy, costly, and emotionally taxing for your loved ones.
 Having a Power of Attorney in place allows you to choose someone you trust to act in your best interests, avoiding the need for a court-appointed guardian.
 It also ensures that your wishes are respected, whether it concerns financial, healthcare, or personal decisions.
-Therefore, it's essential to establish a Power of Attorney before you may need it.

 At Pearson Butler, we understand that making important decisions about your health, finances, and personal affairs is crucial.
 Our lawyers can provide invaluable assistance in creating a power of attorney, a legal document that allows someone you trust to make decisions on your behalf in case you're unable to do so.
 Whether it's for healthcare, financial management, or business matters, we are here to guide you through the process, ensuring your wishes are clearly defined and legally binding.
 Let us help you navigate this essential step in securing your future.